AHartmaier/pyLabFEA/README.md

 Available notebooks with tutorials on linear and non-linear FEA, homogenization of elastic and elastic-plastic material behavior, and constitutive models based on machine learning algorithms are contained in subfolder `notebooks`.
-An overview on the contents of the notebooks is available in the examples of this documentation.
+An overview on the contents of the notebooks is available [here](https://ahartmaier.github.io/pyLabFEA/examples.html).

 The Jupyter notebooks of the pyLabFEA tutorials are also available on Binder [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/AHartmaier/pyLabFEA.git/master)

+## Documentation

+Online documentation for pyLabFEA can be found under https://ahartmaier.github.io/pyLabFEA/.
+For offline use, open pyLabFEA/docs/index.html to browse through the contents.
+The documentation is generated using [Sphinx](http://www.sphinx-doc.org/en/master/).

 ## Contributions